 Window to Storage

-VICKI GAMBILL It's back of the house.
-It’s what people don’t see.
+It's back of the house; it’s what people don’t see.
 There's a lot of work involved in, frankly, just physically moving artwork.
 Especially when it's big, heavy and fragile.
-So the public might be walking down the stairs...and generally they'll probably just be looking at painting screens with art on them.
+So the public might be walking down the stairs and generally, they'll probably just be looking at painting screens with art on them.
 However, there may be times where we absolutely need to move something.
 We might need to pack it.
 We might need to photograph.

 Having our artwork onsite means we can access the work.
 For our own work, for researchers, for curators, for artists.
 It's fabulous having it onsite.
-It's gonna change the way we do everything!
+It's going to change the way we do everything!